-This fascinating attraction has the title of being Europe’s first catch and release aquarium, which means that all exhibits are collected by local fishermen and kept on site for a maximum of 4 weeks before being returned to their rightful homes back in the sea.
-What a great eco-friendly idea that is!
+This fascinating attraction has the title of being Europe’s first catch and release aquarium which means that all exhibits are collected by local fishermen and kept on site for a maximum of 4 weeks before being returned to their homes back in the sea.
+What a great eco-friendly idea that is.
 Well done Mull.

 Leaving Mull you can take a drive on the island’s mostly single-track roads to its south-west extremities to catch a small ferry across to the island’s other big attraction – Iona Abbey.

-The small village near the ferry landing point also has a couple of art galleries and shops selling locally made gifts, and there are the ruins of an Augustinian nunnery to explore too.
+The small village near the ferry landing point also has a couple of art galleries and shops selling locally made gifts, and there are the ruins of an Augustinian nunnery to explore as well.

-Not only is Ben More the highest peak on the island but it’s one of the highest in the entire Inner Hebrides, with only the peaks on the Isle of Skye beating it for height.
+Not only is Ben More the highest peak on the island but it’s one of the highest in the entire Inner Hebrides, only beaten by the mountains on the Isle of Skye.

-But although the mountain can’t take credit for being the tallest, I have to say it wins the award for having the most impressive panorama, with the view from the top encompassing the Sound of Mull, the islands of Staffa and Ulva, the Isle of Skye, and the Highlands over on the mainland.
+While Ben More can’t take credit for being the tallest mountain I have to say it wins the award for having the most impressive panorama, with the view from the top encompassing the Sound of Mull, the islands of Staffa and Ulva, the Isle of Skye, and the Highlands over on the mainland.

-While the hike to the top is tough (very tough if you approach it from the south (top tip – approach it from the north at Dhiseig village instead)), the views from the top are nothing short of breathtaking, and on a clear day you can see for miles in all directions, even across to Ben Cruachan on the mainland.
+Although the hike to the top is tough (very tough if you approach it from the south so approach it from the north at Dhiseig village instead), the views from the top are nothing short of breathtaking and on a clear day you can see for miles in all directions, even across to Ben Cruachan on the mainland.